jvdanilo/npm-collection-resource/README.md

 ## Partial models

-You can also partialy load models, here's an example how you can implement partial loading of "list" and "detail" requests (assuming you implement backend API's similarly):
+You can also partialy load models, here's an example how you can implement partial loading of "list" and "detail" requests (assuming you implement backend API similarly):

 ```
 // This is a request for the list interface